Spliceosome

 A spliceosome is a large ribonucleoprotein (RNP) complex found primarily within the nucleus of eukaryotic cells.
 The spliceosome is assembled from small nuclear RNAs (snRNA) and numerous proteins.
 Small nuclear RNA (snRNA) molecules bind to specific proteins to form a small nuclear ribonucleoprotein complex (snRNP, pronounced "snurps"), which in turn combines with other snRNPs to form a large ribonucleoprotein complex called a spliceosome.
 The spliceosome removes introns from a transcribed pre-mRNA, a type of primary transcript.
 This process is generally referred to as splicing.
 An analogy is a film editor, who selectively cuts out irrelevant or incorrect material (equivalent to the introns) from the initial film and sends the cleaned-up version to the director for the final cut.

-However, sometimes the RNA within the intron acts as a ribozyme, splicing itself without the use of a spliceosome or protein enzymes.
+However, sometimes the RNA within the intron acts as a ribozyme, splicing itself without the use of a spliceosome or any enzymes.